OpenGVLab/DragGAN/README.md

 ## Usage

-Ensure you have [PyTorch](https://pytorch.org/get-started/locally/), [Gradio](https://gradio.app/quickstart/) installed.
+Ensure you have a GPU and [PyTorch](https://pytorch.org/get-started/locally/), [Gradio](https://gradio.app/quickstart/) installed.
 You could install all the requirements via,

 ```bash
 pip install -r requirements.txt